-Every now and then, I stumble across a clip that rocks my world and helps me see things from a new perspective.
+Every now and then, I stumble across an inspirational video that rocks my world and helps me see things from a new perspective.
 Whenever I find these gems, I've made a habit of bookmarking them for such a time as this.

 1. The Time You Have Left

 What are you doing with your time today?
 Is it important?
 How would your schedule change if this was the last day you had to live?
 If you've never stopped to think about this, the video below is worth pondering for a bit.

 2. Alan Watts: What If Money Was No Object?

 What would you like to do if money were no object?
 If you can answer this question, and figure out how to run after that dream and become a master at it, there's a good chance you'll come out much further ahead in the long run.
 It took me years to figure this out for myself, but once I finally did and decided to steer my life in that direction, it completely changed the trajectory of my future, and I've never looked back.

 3. Jim Carrey: Take A Chance On What You Love